WebexCC-SA/LAB-3354/docs/lab2_adminActions.md

         ![](assets/addJSONpathAgent_actions.jpg)
 >
 > Back in JSON Path Finder, make the data mimic what you set agentList to in the previous step and only keeping the agentSessions array
->> On line 4 double click next to the opening bracket of agentSessions to select teh entire array.
+>> On line 4 double click next to the opening bracket of agentSessions to select the entire array.
 >> Copy the array (ctrl + c)
 >> Delete all the data (ctrl + a and delete)
 >> Paste the previously copied array (ctrl + v)